greenscreens-io/webcomponents/manual/components/GSModal.md

 ## Example
 ---

-Demos below shows how to work with Modal in programatic way.
+Demos below shows how to work with Modal in programmatic way.

 ```JavaScript
 const modal = GSComponent.get('#dialog1');